-3.1 Bullying is 'Behaviour by an individual or a group, usually repeated over time that intentionally hurts another individual either physically or emotionally'.

-3.2 Occasionally an incident may be deemed to be bullying even if the behaviour has not been repeated or persistent - if it fulfils all other descriptions of bullying (as per 3.1).
-This possibility will be considered, particularly in cases of sexual, sexist, racist, transphobic or homophobic bullying and when students with disabilities are involved.
-If a victim might be in danger then action is urgently required.
+- 3.1 Bullying is 'Behaviour by an individual or a group, usually repeated over time that intentionally hurts another individual either physically or emotionally'.1 - 3.2 Occasionally an incident may be deemed to be bullying even if the behaviour has not been repeated or persistent if it fulfils all other descriptions of bullying (as per 3.1).
+This possibility will be considered, particularly in cases of sexual, sexist, racist, transphobic, biphobic or homophobic bullying and when students with disabilities are involved.
+If a victim might be in danger, then action is urgently required. - 3.3 Bullying can include, but is not restricted to: name calling; taunting; mocking; making offensive comments; kicking; hitting; taking belongings; inappropriate text messaging and cyber bullying (including through websites, social networks, online learning platforms, apps and instant messenger programmes); sending offensive or degrading images by any means including phone or via the internet; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours.